-The piano requirement, prerequisite to junior standing in the Department of Music, is the ability to play such music as the accompaniments in the Teacher's Manuals of the Music Hour Series and the Progressive Series, fourpart hymns and folk songs, and contrapuntal compositions equivalent to First Lessons in Bach, edited by Walter Carroll.
+The piano requirement for music majors, prerequisite to junior standing, is the ability to play such music as the accompaniments in the Teacher's Manuals of the Music Hour Series and the Progressive Series, four-part hymns and folk songs, and contrapuntal compositions equivalent to First Lessons in Bach, edited by Walter Carroll.
 In special cases this requirement may be reduced for students with corresponding proficiency on other approved instruments.

 104A-104B.
 Form and Analysis.
 (2-2) Yr.

-Mr. Nelson
+Mr. Schoenberg, Mr. Nelson Prerequisite: course 35A-35B.